1-800-991-0783

 • Better compliance?

-• Alignment of security operations with strategic goals?
+• To align security operations with strategic goals?

 Identify Stakeholders

-Stakeholders are the people inside and outside your organization who care about how your new physical security system will operate.
+Stakeholders are those inside and outside your organization who care about how your new physical security system will operate.
 Internal stakeholders could be from your security team, physical plant team, or IT department.
-External stakeholders could be local law enforcement or business partners.
+External stakeholders could be local law enforcement or business partners, for example.

 Understand Their Expectations

 Seek input from your stakeholders about what outcomes they want to see from this new system installation.
-Do they have any particular concerns about how it will be installed and used?
+Are they concerned about how it will be installed and used?

 Determine How to Assess Performance

-Once you agree upon the outcomes you’re hoping to achieve and how you’re going to measure performance, you can get down to designing your new physical security system.
+Once you’ve reached an agreement about the outcomes you’re hoping to achieve and how you will measure performance, you can get down to designing your new physical security system.

 Identify Necessary Products

-The design phase is the correct time to purchase any tools or integrated security systems that you will need.
+This is the correct time to purchase any tools or integrated security systems you need.
 You already understand the outcomes you hope to achieve, so you can evaluate each product against those needs to see how well it might perform.

 Plan Installation Location

-Now you need to decide how your new system will fit into the day-to-day workflows at your organization.
+Now, you need to decide how your new system will fit into the day-to-day workflows at your organization.
 Think about when and where staff will need to use it.
-Will your new system need to integrate with other existing security products or building infrastructure?
+Will your new system need to integrate with existing security products or building infrastructure?

-For example, if you’re deploying a new asset management system, you might be able to integrate with your IT department’s incident tracking system.
-The asset management system could automatically send incident information to your IT department if an employee logs a problem when they sign a device out or back in.
+For example, if you’re deploying a new asset management system, you might be able to integrate it with your IT department’s incident tracking system.
+The asset management system could automatically send fault codes to your IT department when employees log a problem when they sign a device out or back in.

 Determine System Configuration